 - Dental—Coverage is limited but includes X-rays, fillings, braces for severe malocclusions, simple extractions, and emergency treatment for pain, infection and hemorrhage.
 Coverage is available for certain other dental services for recipients under age 21.

 - Intermediate Care Facility for the Mentally Retarded and Developmentally Disabled (ICF/MR/DD)

-- Durable Medical Equipment—Medicaid covers durable medical equipment (wheelchairs, hospital beds, etc.).
-Orthotic appliances (braces) and prosthetic devices (artificial limbs, eyes, etc.) are also included as a benefit element under this program.
+- Durable medical equipment such as wheelchairs, hospital beds, orthotic appliances (braces), and prosthetic devices (artificial limbs, eyes, etc.)

 For more information on Medicaid services, call 502-564-6636.

 10. What medical benefits are available for state-funded children?
 (Children who have federally funded/Title IV-E adoption assistance are automatically eligible for Medicaid benefits.)